|Welcome to the Starlight Express!

 |Colorado Skies are beautiful for star gazing, Colorado Skies at 9,200ft are nothing short of amazing!
 Getting to those amazing clear skies at 9,200 ft. by Steam

 Engine while traveling through absolutely gorgeous Colorado mountain country…it’s breath taking!

 Welcome to the Starlight Express!
-No where else in the country will you find this one of a kind opportunity to enjoy a 1800’s steam engine locomotive ride to a 9,200
+No where else in the country will you find this one of a kind opportunity to enjoy a 1800’s steam engine locomotive ride to 9,200 ft

-ft then camp the night under the stars, participate in star gazing, and enjoy the company of other astronomy enthusiasts.
+then camp the night under the stars, participate in star gazing, and enjoy the company of other astronomy and night sky enthusiasts.

 What really makes this trip amazing is the fact that although you are camping you have amenities available to you not normally found at some of the most improved

 campgrounds, such as hot and cold running water, men and women restroom (with flushing toilets and sinks), electricity, an amphitheater, and WIFI access.
 And

 when sun sets there are NO lights in the area except that which you bring with you.
 Best off all the site can be accessed only by rail.

 The Rio Grande Scenic Railroad and the Southern Colorado Astronomical Society have teamed up to put this one of kind trip together for star gazers and amateur

 astronomers who also happen to enjoy historic yesteryear train rides and the great Colorado Outdoors.
 In the months of August the No. 18 Steam Engine will haul to